pedalingcircles/pipelineagent/CONTRIBUTING.md

 ## Contributing

 Hello there!
-Thanks for wanting to contribute to this project.
+Thanks for wanting to contribute to this repository.
 Your help is essential for keeping it great.

 ## Submitting a pull request